boy12371/launchdock/README.md

 $ docker pull ongoworks/launchdock
 ```

+*Note: Local installation*
+Install `boot2docker` and then run `meteor` should be all you need for a local Launch Dock

 It may take awhile for the images to finish pulling.
 Use `docker images` command to check.

 ## Set Up Additional Docker Hosts (Optional)